unchartedshark/async-up-bank-api/README.md

 # Async Up Bank API

 This project is a async fork of jcwillox/up-bank-api.
-I've attempted to keep most things the same but I have changed a fair bit.
+I've attempted to keep most things the same externally.

 If there's any issues please let me know.